syncfusion-content/maui-docs/MAUI/ProgressBar/migration.md

     });
 this.Content = linearProgressBar;

-// Snippet for circular progress bar
+//Snippet for circular progress bar

 SfCircularProgressBar circularProgressBar = new SfCircularProgressBar();
 circularProgressBar.Progress = 75;